Aviral-03/ViT-Chest-Xray/README.md

 We use the NIH Chest X-ray dataset, which comprises 112,120 X-ray images with disease labels from 30,805 unique patients.
 The dataset is publicly available and includes labels relevant to cancer diagnosis.

-1. Navigate to `data.ipynb` and download the data.
+1. Navigate to `data_download.ipynb` and download the data.
 Ensure that it is downloaded into `input` folder.
 2. Delete downloaded zip if needed

 To run it on smaller dataset.
 Navigate to: